zzhangjii/learning-library/oci-library/qloudable/ATP_Lab/ATP_HOL.md

 **We have now demonstrated the Dynamic Scaling of CPU for an ATP instance.
 We also successfully generated load traffic and observed CPU usage and other indicators for the ATP instance.**

-## Practice 5: Create auth token for the user to connect to ATP instance
+## Create auth token for the user to connect to ATP instance

 In this section we will generate auth token for the user of this lab.
 An Auth token is an Oracle-generated token that you can use to authenticate with third-party APIs and Autonomous Database instance.